WolfElkan/hst3/README.md

   1. Clone or download to local system and navigate in Terminal to the directory where it's saved.

-  1. Run `pip install requirements.txt` to install dependencies.
+  1. Run `sudo apt-get install python-virtualenv` to install the Virtual Environment software.

-  1. Activate virtual environment.
+  1. Run `mkvirtualenv hst3env` to create a new Virtual Environment.

+  1. Run `source hst3env/bin/activate` to activate Virtual Environment.

   1. Run `python manage.py makemigrations` to create the data migration files.